-Stop Wasting Time Hunting for the Right Datasheets
+Stop Wasting Time Hunting for Component Datasheets

 Do you want to spend more time browsing or designing?

+Before PCB software was intelligent enough to provide the intuitive components creation feature, creating custom components involved manually laying down the outline and pads.
+You had to ensure that every dimension stated on the datasheet was transferred to the corresponding software component.
 While creating passive components like resistors is a walk in the park, a 208 pin TQFP package demands your full focus.
-Not only does it gives you unnecessary stress, but it also takes up precious time you should spend working on the design instead.
+Not only does it create unnecessary stress, but it also takes up precious time you should spend working on the design instead.
 If it takes an average of five minutes to create a single PCB component, it will take almost an hour to make ten.
-A smarter choice is to use an integrated library that comes with good PCB software.
-This enables you to skip the entire component creation process.
+A smarter choice is to use an integrated library management system that comes with top-notch PCB software.
+This allows you to skip the entire component creation process.

 Stop Making Costly Mistakes